Paije Baumert

 Choosing Calmness: How to Calm Your Thoughts Before They Control You

+What can parents do when anxious or stressful thoughts take over and make calm parenting feel impossible?
 By Nicholeen Peck When Stress Takes Over the Brain Cortisol is real — and powerful.
 When stress floods the brain with cortisol, it’s almost impossible to think clearly.
-Logic fades, emotions heighten, and even small worries can spiral into thought loops that feel too big to handle.
-Everyone has moments when their mind seems to
+Logic fades, emotions heighten, and even small worries can spiral

 Choosing Calmness: How to Calm Your Thoughts Before They Control You Read More »